tmalamut/Reservations-Async/README.md

 # Reservations-Async
-Demonstrating asynchronous programming with an API (Organization of Programming Languages - Fall '20)
+Demonstrating asynchronous programming with an ASP.NET Core API (Organization of Programming Languages - Fall '20)